Menu

 Beilba is 26km north of Injune and Lonesome is only a bit further (37km from Injune).
 Take Fairview Road for Beilba and then Beilba Road.

 For Lonesome, keep driving until you get to the Arcadia Valley Road turn-off.
 Follow the road into the valley and turn off right at the bottom of the hill (signposted).
-The last few kilometres are on gravel road but it was very well graded when we went there a couple of years ago.
+The last few kilometres are on gravel road but it was very well graded last time we went (a few years ago now).

 Along Arcadia Valley Road